-It wasn’t long before he got hooked with brewing.
-Steve started building up his equipment.
-Just like everyone else, he bought a turkey fryer from a local hardware store and borrowed the propane tank from the grill, then stared making all grain kits from on-line brew supply stores.
+It wasn’t long before Steve was hooked on brewing.
+He started building up his equipment.
+Just like everyone else, he bought a turkey fryer from a local hardware store and borrowed the propane tank from the grill.
+Then he started making all-grain kits from online brew supply stores.

 Over time more and more home brewing equipment was purchased and the batches got bigger and bigger.
 Each time beer was brewed, lessons were learned and recipes were created.

-Once Steve grew to a 1.5 barrel system his greatest accomplishment was building this Electrical Control Panel from Scratch.
-It was the most expensive item purchased to date and it was his baby.
-It turned out to be great practice for the Grand Daddy that needed to be built for the 10 Barrel System.
+Once Steve grew to a 1.5 barrel system his greatest accomplishment was building this Electrical Control Panel from scratch.
+It was the most expensive item purchased to date, and it was his baby.
+It turned out to be great practice for the grandaddy he built for the 10 barrel system Steve uses today.

-After building the Control panel, he had a 1.5 bbl boil kettle and bought 2, 25 gal vessels for the other two pots.
-The 25 gal pots didn’t last long after discovering the true potential of the electric control panel.
-He ended up upgrading to 45 gal vessels for the hot liqueur tank and mash-ton.
-He also bought 3, 17 gal fermentors and 2, 60 gal fermentors.
-He had so much time and money invested into this, it was the point of no return.
+After building the control panel, Steve had a 1.5 bbl boil kettle and bought two 25 gallon vessels for the other two pots.
+The 25 gallon pots didn’t last long after discovering the true potential of the electric control panel.
+He then upgraded to 45 gallon vessels for the hot liqueur tank and mash-ton.
+He also bought three 17 gallon fermenters and two 60 gallon fermenters.
+After Steve had invested so much time and money, he had reached the point of no return.

 Here is the mash-ton and hot liqueur tank.
 I’m sure you noticed that he has a lot of thermometers.
-He very particular about temperature ranges.
+Steve is very particular about temperature ranges.
 There are even electronic thermometers in the bottom valves.
 Proper temperature control is key to a consistent flavor and damn good beer.